jlangch/venice/doc/readme/repl-remote.md

 The remote REPL allows the *ad hoc* tracing of functions in the remote application.
 The tracing can be turned on and off for any public function in the remote application.

-A functions under tracing behaves as the original function.
-Venice just adds a function interceptor that wraps the original function and when called:
+A function under tracing behaves as the original function.
+Venice just adds an interceptor that wraps the original function and when called:

 * prints the function name and its arguments